praveen-em/pact-avro-plugin/README.md

 | decimal                     | float, double, decimal (logical type) |
 | number (integer or decimal) | int, long, float, double, decimal     |

+- Matching rules path for eachValue $(reference) needs to be fixed.
 - Verify interaction based on Matching Rules.
 This will be easier to implement if FFI is already available for this.
 - Implement Generators.